 A question I am sometimes asked by clients, usually in the first few sessions, is “Is there any hope for me?”
 It is a fundamental question which goes to the heart of therapy.
 A way of understanding the question is ‘Will I be able to grow beyond my present state?
 Is change really possible?’
 The answer is an emphatic ‘Yes’.

 It is easy to see why the question is asked.
 Many people go through years of carrying their burden until finally they run out of energy, and they arrive in therapy exhausted by the weight of their troubles.
 The burden may be anxiety (sometimes generalised), depression, stuck bereavement, low self-esteem or low self-confidence, loneliness and isolation, long-standing relationship or family issues, or work-related stress.
 For some people, it is as if the burden has become part of their personality and they wish to change their very self, to grow beyond the problem.
-This is particularly the case with someone who has unresolved trauma, sometimes called post-traumatic stress, when the same distressing events keep replaying in the person’s experience.
-Some clients talk about wanting the ‘real me’ back, suggesting the problem is an imposter in their life.
+This is particularly the case with someone who has unresolved trauma, sometimes called post-traumatic stress, when the same distressing events keep replaying as intrusive thoughts or negative expectations.
+Some clients talk about wanting the ‘real me’ back, suggesting the problem is an imposter in their life who has changed them against their will.
 Often clients have previously tried strategies that haven’t worked.
 While wishing they could release their burden, they are so used to carrying it that they cannot conceive how it can ever be put down – hence their arrival in therapy to seek help.

 The aim of this article is to briefly outline why hope in the therapy is not just a comforting idea.
 Hope is a reality and a necessity.
 Hope is the fuel for personal change, and it has a solid strategic basis.